xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/xtUMLModeling/ModelElements/HTML/DataTypePackage.md

 type name to a lower level type.

 ### User Data Type Ranges
-Ranges are fundamental contraints that are used to limit the extent of values that may be represented by a model element defined with the constrained type.
+Ranges are contraints used to limit the extent of values that may be represented by a model element defined with the constrained type.
 A range is composed of a minimum and a maximum value.
 Ranges are most often applied to numeric (real and integer including